 At times, Frost chooses to exit a business that has become more of a commodity than a relationship product.
 This was the case in 2000, when Frost got out of the residential mortgage business because the industry had moved away from the relationship model.
 In part because of that decision, Frost had no direct exposure during the mortgage crisis that began in 2007.

 In 2008, Frost was the first bank in the nation to turn down federal funding under the Troubled Asset Relief Program (TARP) because the company didn't need the money, was very well capitalized, and determined that taking TARP funds would have diluted shareholder value.

-With a heritage of 145 years of helping Texans meet their financial goals, Frost is committed to providing customers with the resources, information and counsel to make safe and smart decisions about their money.
+With a heritage of almost 150 years of helping Texans meet their financial goals, Frost is committed to providing customers with the resources, information and counsel to make safe and smart decisions about their money.